Moredread/openwrt-ifspeed/README.md

 ==========

 Prints the current tx and rx speed of an interface to stdout in mbit/s.
-A helper script is availabe to set up the USB TTY on an Arduino and run the script
+A helper script is availabe to set up the USB TTY for an Arduino and run the script

 License
 -------